-See Introductory Notes on the Great Sermon.
 Commonly known as the Sermon on the Mount, for Luke it is the Sermon is on a Plain.
 Like Moses, Jesus comes down from the mountain to speak to the people gathered on the plain and there he restates the substance of the covenant between God and his people Israel.

-The characteristics of the cursed, on the other hand, describe that other part of Israel that has no association with the remnant, those who persecute the prophets, proclaim peace where there is no peace, who are contented now, filled now, but who, like the elder brother in the parable of the Prodigal Son, are lost in themselves, lost in self-righteousness, and therefore have no part in the dawning kingdom.
+The characteristics of the cursed, on the other hand, represent that other part of Israel that has no association with the remnant, those who persecute the prophets, proclaim peace where there is no peace, who are contented now, filled now, but who, like the elder brother in the parable of the Prodigal Son, are lost in themselves, lost in self-righteousness, and therefore have no part in the dawning kingdom.

-iv] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.
+v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.